back

 6. Abril Fatface & Josefin Sans

-When it comes to quite different fonts, this pairing still makes a lot of sense.
+Although the contrast is stark, this font pairing still makes a lot of sense.
 T x-height on both fonts (the height between the baseline and the mean, or middle line) is slightly lower, giving uppercase letters a long and lean look.
 Abril Fatface is a gorgeous font with a stark contrast in the line widths, making it a lovely display font that’s still very elegant.
 This captivating font combination would make a lovely choice for luxury hotel branding, as it’s both classy and professional.

 abril fatface & josefin sans.png